riffy-team/riffy/README.md

 ```

 ## **Features**
-- Supports v3 and v4 of the lavalink protocols.
+- Supports versions 3 and 4 of the Lavalink protocols.
-- Autoplay support for youtube, soundcloud & spotify.
+- Autoplay support for YouTube, SoundCloud, and Spotify.
-- Works with all discord libraries (discord.js, eris, etc..)
+- Compatible with all Discord libraries (discord.js, Eris, etc.).
-- All working filters (bassboost, nightcore, etc..)
+- Works with all Lavalink filters.

 ## **Example Project**
 - [Riffy Music Bot](https://github.com/riffy-team/riffy-music-bot)